Right Motivation in the Kingdom

 I knew I'd arrived at that point, that he had brought me to the place where he met with the Father.
 Do you have a place like that?
 It doesn't have to be a closet.
 It doesn't have to be an inner room.
 It could be a room where you're all to yourself, where you can shut away the world.

-And Jesus Concludes his parable.
-Luke 18:14.
-I tell you, this man went down to his house, justified rather than the other.
-For everyone who exalts himself will be humble, but the one who humbles himself will be exalted.
+Jesus concludes His parable in Luke 18:14 (ESV) “I tell you, this man went down to his house justified, rather than the other.
+For everyone who exalts himself will be humbled, but the one who humbles himself will be exalted.”

 He was really praying to the Father.
 He wasn't just praying to be seen.
 Have you cultivated a habit of private, consistent prayer that seeks intimacy with God?
 Avoid using prayer to impress others in public or in small groups.
-Neither.
+Neither

-They were like, what does that word mean?
-I guess I Failed to mention it means to say no to something for a season in order to say yes to God.
+They asked, ‘What does that word mean?’
+I guess I failed to mention that it means to say “no” to something for a season in order to say “yes” to God.
 You might say it's to fast from physical nourishment in order to feast on spiritual nourishment.
 Let me say that again.
-Fasting might best be seen as it's fasting from physical nourishment in order to feast on spiritual nourishment.
+Fasting might best be seen as “Fasting from physical nourishment in order to feast on spiritual nourishment.”

-And so you're saying no to self, and you're humbling yourself and saying yes to God.
-God, this is how serious I am about hearing from you.
-As I'm saying I'm humbling myself so that only you would lift me up.
-And so he starts with the warning again, as he's been doing.
-And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
+You're saying “no” to self and you're humbling yourself and saying “yes” to God.
+God, this is how serious I am about hearing from You.
+I'm humbling myself so that only You would lift me up.
+So, He starts with the warning again, as He's been doing, in verse 16 “And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.”

 Oh, man, I'm hungry.
 Oh, why are you so hungry?
 Let's go to lunch.
 No, I'm fasting to the Lord today.
 Can't go to lunch with you.